mummydg/mummydg.github.io/_posts/2016-11-16-Hello-World.md

 ---
 layout: post
-title: We are live
+title: Go-Live
 ---

-Well hello out there in internet-land!
-This, my personal home page, just went live and is currently under construction.

-Check back soon for more about my research, CV, and favorite kinds of sandwiches.
+This is my new home page for my research work and other useful info.
+Check back soon for additional content.